dcepelik/intuition/README.md

 ## ABOUT

 I'm sick and tired of *all* TUI frameworks for Python.
-This is my take at the topic.
+My turn!

 ## FEATURES

-  - **Very new and thus not mature enough**
+  - **Very new and thus not mature enough!**
-  - KISS architecture with powerful abstractions
+  - Keep It Simple, Stupid!
-  - Extremely compact (~ 500 SLOC)
+  - Extremely compact (< 1k SLOC)
-  - Only renders widgets which are visible at the moment (not as simple as it seems)
+  - Reasonably efficient rendering of widgets
+  - Clean interface to the terminal, not coupled with `curses`
   - Lazy construction of widgets
-  - Clean interface to the terminal, not coupled with `curses`
-  - We even have some tests!
+  - (Even comes with some tests!)

 ### Widget set

 Only a few built-in widgets at the moment:

   - `HContainer` and `VContainer` for horizontal and vertical placement of widgets
-  - `RowLayout` and `ColumnLayout` for table-like placement of widgets
+  - `RowLayout` and `ColumnLayout` for table-like placement of widgets, with basic cell content alignment
   - `Pager` for "scrollable" content

 ## ARCHITECTURE

-A `Widget` is a base class representing a renderable object.
+A `Widget` is a base class representing something which can be rendered.
 It defines a minimal interface all widgets must implement:

   - `size(self)` returns the size of the widget as a `(rows, cols)` tuple.
   - `render(self, screen, y, x, i, j, rows, cols)` renders (a part of) the